udacity/dsnd-cv-pipelines-lesson/README.md

 ## Dependencies

-See `requirements.txt` for an overview of required python packages.
+See `Pipfile` for an overview of required python packages.

 ## Author